hyperledger-archives/indy-sdk/doc/design/012-libindy-architecture-overview/README.md

 ### Errors

 This is where errors are specified in rust types which get translated at the API layer into errorcodes.
 Since only simple native c-types are used, libindy opts to pass integer error codes along the C-callable layer if some action fails in libindy.
 This allows wrapper consumers to gracefully detect errors that occurred in the SDK.
 A list of the errors can be found [here](../../../libindy/src/api/mod.rs).
 The comments give a short description of why the error may have occurred, but they won't help with debugging much.
-Alternatively, an excellent community maintained document would be to expand on the reasoning and solutions to why common error codes occur in certain situations.
+To get more information about the last error happened you can use a special call `get_current_error` -- more information about it can be found in documentation [here](https://github.com/hyperledger/indy-sdk/blob/master/libindy/src/api/mod.rs#L288).

 ### Domains